-Climbing Hydrangeas, Hydrangea petiolaris, are native to Asia and often called Japanese hydrangea vine or creeping hydrangea.
+Climbing Hydrangeas, Hydrangea anomala subsp. petiolaris, are native to Asia and often called Japanese hydrangea vine or creeping hydrangea.
 These vines can grow anywhere from 30 to 80 foot tall.
 However, you can prune these to shorter heights.
 The vines require heavy support to grow, and they will climb up trees, buildings, arbors, trellises, pergolas, fences and other taller structures.
 The plants use "holdfasts" also known as suckers on their branches to climb walls, trees, and other structures.

 These plants typically bloom from late spring or early summer until late fall.
 The flowers are typically white and very fragrant.
 The flowers are covered in tiny fertile flowers surrounded by larger infertile flowers, very similar to lacecap hydrangea blooms.
 People also let the flowers dry out on the vines and use them in arrangements and other crafts.